mbzuai-ai4bio/BioXArena/README.md

 ### Extending to new agents

-To integrate a new agent into the BioXArena evaluation pipeline, ensure that:
+To integrate a new agent into the BioXArena evaluation pipeline, ensure the following (you may refer to the existing agent runner Python scripts under `training/`):

 1. Outputs follow the standardized directory structure: